“Oh my gods, look at these counters,” said Auntie Enora. Erik put a hand to his head. “I’ve never been so short! How old is this child? Five?”

 Erik beamed.
 “Oh, I don’t think today!”

-Milo was in the darkened kitchen attempting to have the fastest cornflakes of his life.
+In the kitchen, the mage lights were set low in deference to the sick person and Milo was attempting to have the fastest cornflakes of his life.
 He knew there would be a stranger here today, he knew she would talk to him, and he was so happy when he got up and that wasn’t so.
 Now if only he could eat something and get out the door…

 “No dress this morning, little boy?
 Somehow I got the idea you didn’t feel quite decent without a dress.
 Am I wrong about that?”